tdwg/rs.tdwg.org/process/page_build_scripts/index.md

 ### 4.6 Event

 An action that occurs at some location during some time.
-From dwc Class event (http://rs.tdwg.org/dwc/terms/version/Event-2018-09-06).
-Examples include: A specimen collection process.
+Derived from dwc Class event (http://rs.tdwg.org/dwc/terms/version/Event-2018-09-06).
+This class has been defined under the ltc namespace because it only has a subset of the properties of DwC:Event.
+All ltc:Event properties are borrowed from and reference the dwc namespace.
+Examples of an Event include: A specimen collection process.
 A camera trap image capture.
 A marine trawl.<table>
 	<thead>
 		<tr>
 			<th colspan="2"><a id="ltc_Event"></a>Term Name  ltc:Event</th>